sarahymurphy/sarahymurphy.github.io/workshops/index.md

 comments: false
 ---

-I am a certified [Data and Software Carpentry](https://carpentries.org/) instructor and have been helping with educational workshops since 2017.
+I am a certified [Data and Software Carpentry](https://carpentries.org/) instructor and have been helping with coding/data science workshops since 2017.

 ## Reproducible Research Techniques with R - GitHub Pages
 ### November 12 - 20, 2020